ollycreatif/alx-low_level_programming/README.md

-This repo contains files which are answers to ALXSE Low Level Programming Tasks
+This repo contains files that serve as solution to ALXSE tasks